Quick Overview

 Data Analysis-Clamp Connection vs Grooved Connection

-Feature Clamp Connection Grooved Connection
+Comparison Item Sanitary Clamp / Tri-Clamp Connection Grooved Pipe Connection

 Sanitary clamp systems are optimised for hygiene and cleaning, while grooved connections focus on installation speed and mechanical strength.